2009 Swiss minaret referendum: Result

-The cities of Zurich and Berne, along with Geneva and Basel, also showed a slight majority opposed to the ban.
-The canton of Zurich as a whole, however, voted 52% in support of it.
+The cities of Zürich and Bern, along with Geneva and Basel, also showed a slight majority opposed to the ban.
+The canton of Zürich as a whole, however, voted 52% in support of it.
 The highest percentage of votes in favour of the ban were counted in Appenzell Innerrhoden (71%) followed by Glarus (69%), Ticino (68%) and Thurgau (68%).

 An independent study carried out by the political scientists Markus Freitag (University of Konstanz), Thomas Milic and Adrian Vatter (University of Bern) noted a good level of knowledge among voters.
 Contrary to what had been previously thought, the surveys before the referendum did not influence voters, as it is hard to do so with people who are accustomed to them.
 Those who voted did so according to their political convictions, and by taking into account the different arguments.
 The study also attributed the result to the fact that supporters of the ban overwhelmingly turned out to vote in the referendum.